Mod-two cohomology of symmetric groups as a Hopf ring: Introduction

-On the cohomology of $B \si_{\bullet}$ the second product $\cdot$ is cup product, which is zero for classes supported on disjoint components.
-The first product $\tr$ is the relatively new transfer product first studied by Strickland and Turner \cite{StTu97}, (see \refD{odot}).
-It is akin to the ``induction product'' in the representation theory of symmetric groups, which dates back to Young and has been in standard use \cite{Knut73, Zele81}.
-The coproduct $\Delta$ on cohomology is dual to the standard Pontrjagin product on the homology of $B \si_{\bullet}$.
-This Hopf ring structure was used by Strickland in \cite{Stri98} to calculate the Morava $E$-theory of symmetric groups.
+On the cohomology of $\coprod_{n} B \si_{n}$ the second product $\cdot$ is cup product, which is zero for classes supported on disjoint components.
+The first product $\tr$ is the transfer product - see \refD{odot} - first studied by Strickland and Turner \cite{StTu97}.
+It is akin to the ``induction product'' in the representation theory of symmetric groups \cite{Knut73, Zele81}.
+The coproduct $\Delta$ on cohomology is dual to the standard Pontrjagin product on the homology of $\coprod_{n} B \si_{n}$.

-Though Hopf rings were introduced by Milgram to study the homology of the sphere spectrum \cite{Milg70} and thus of symmetric groups \cite{BaPr72}, the Hopf ring structure we study does not fit into the standard framework.
-In particular it exists in cohomology rather than homology.
-See \cite{StTu97} for a lucid, complete discussion of the relationships between all of these structures.
-But like in calculations such as that of Ravenel and Wilson \cite{RaWi76}, we find this Hopf ring presentation to be quite efficient, given by a simple list of generators and relations.

-\begin{theorem} As a Hopf ring, $H^{*}(B\si_{\bullet}; \F_{2})$ is generated by classes $\gamma_{\ell, n} \in H^{n(2^{\ell} - 1)}(B \si_{n 2^{\ell}})$, along with unit classes on each component.
+\begin{theorem} As a Hopf ring, $H^{*}(\coprod_{n} B \si_{n}; \F_{2})$ is generated by classes $\gamma_{\ell, n} \in H^{n(2^{\ell} - 1)}(B \si_{n 2^{\ell}})$, along with unit classes on each component.
 The coproduct of $\gamma_{\ell, n}$ is given by

 Relations between transfer products of these generators are given by